 Candidates are encouraged to submit applications as soon as possible to the degree program of choice.
-The special education, reading, and curriculum and instruction programs have review deadlines.
-Application files must be complete and ready for departmental review by February 1 for summer admission, June 1 for fall admission, and September 1 for spring admission.
-Please refer to the individual departmental descriptions for more specifics.
+Please refer to the individual departmental descriptions or www.ship.edu/admiss for more specifics.

 Examinations

 Certain departments require you to present standardized test scores either as a regular admission requirement or for those students whose undergraduate quality point average is less than 2.75 on a 4.0 scale.
 Information on these requirements may be found under the description of the degree program.